-It’s hard to choose only a few because there are many women in our world that make the world a better place and do so much for others, despite what they’ve been through.
+It’s hard to choose only a few Every Day Female Heroes We Love because there are many women in our world that make the world a better place and do so much for others, despite what they’ve been through.
 Many women have had really rough times in their lives but still find the strength to give back, change the world and help others.
-Here are just a few examples of the many, many women who are every day heroes in our world.
+Here are just a few examples of the many, many women who are Every Day Female Heroes We Love.

 1. Candace Lynne Lightner is the reason that there are laws against drinking and driving.
 She is the founder and president of MADD – Mothers Against Drink Driving.
 The organization outlines the dangers of driving while intoxicated.
 She lobbied for legislation that would make this act a criminal offence and how tougher sentences for drunk driving should be implemented.
 Her mission began because her thirteen year old daughter was killed by a drunk driver who was also a repeat offender.
 She received the President’s Volunteer Action award for her humanitarian services to the public and she later became the President of the We Save Lives campaign which campaigns to stop driving while drunk, driving while distracted (texting), and driving while under the influence of drugs.

 2. Maria Rose Belding wants to help feed the millions of Americans who don’t regularly have enough to eat.
 She does this by connecting people with limited food with food waste in America.
 Up to 30% of America’s food – good food – is wasted annually and ends up in landfill.
 She teamed up with a fellow student to develop a free online platform called MEANS, a platform that puts businesses with extra food in touch with charities that feed people with limited food resources.
 MEANS is run largely by high school and college students and has helped redistribute more than 1.8 million pounds of food since 2015.
 “MEANS aims to make it easier to donate food than to throw it in the dumpster.
 We’re like a bridge that hasn’t existed before.”